Municipal Art Collection

 For more than three decades, the Raleigh Arts Commission has helped shape the visual kaleidoscope that comprises our colorful City of Oaks.
 The Municipal Art Collection holds more than 600 fine art and public art pieces by local, state and national artists.
 Displayed throughout Raleigh, the artworks include paintings, prints, drawings, textiles, posters and large-scale sculptures as well as artworks used for educational purposes at the Pullen and Sertoma Arts Centers.
 Our online database will expand until more than 300 objects are available for viewing.
 Our interactive map showcases select projects.

-Arts Access audio descriptions are available for the 12 works below.
-Listen or call 919-327-1532 and dial extensions 1-12.
+Arts Access audio descriptions are available for the 11 works below.
+Call 919-327-1532 and dial extensions 1-12.
 Signs will be posted at each site listing the phone number and extensions.

-· Sir Walter Raleigh by Bruno Lucchesi at the Convention Center
+- Sir Walter Raleigh by Bruno Lucchesi at the Convention Center (ext.
+1)

 Image above: Gayle Stott Lowry, Merging Past and Present, 2011